n8io/fantasydata-api/README.md

 [![NPM](https://nodei.co/npm/fantasydata-api.png?downloads=true&stars=true)](http://bit.ly/npm-downloads-img)

 ## Intro
 This wrapper provides a simple way of interacting with the exposed methods of FantasyData's various sports apis.
-Includes methods for MLB, NBA, and NFL.
+Includes methods for MLB, NBA, NFL, and NHL.

 ## Installation
 This can easily be installed via npm